Theuntextured/CS2ChaosPlugin/Readme.md

 * `public virtual ChaosEffectDuration Duration` - This is a way to automatically handle duration.
 The way this is used is defined in `GetEffectDuration`.
 By default, this returns `ChaosEffectDuration.Instantaneous`, meaning that the effect will have no duration.
     * Example: `public override ChaosEffectDuration Duration => ChaosEffectDuration.Long;`
-* `public static string StaticUId` - The base class does not contain this field, since it is supposed to be static.
-It will be used to register the effect.
-Simply add this property to any effect that should be loaded in by the manager.
-  * Example: `public static string StaticUId => "ColorfulSmokes";`
 * `public virtual string GetEffectName` - The display name of the effect.
   * Example: `public override string GetEffectName => "Colorful Smokes";`
 * `public virtual string GetEffectDescription` - The description of the effect.
 This will be displayed in chat when the effect is spawned.
 It should therefore be quite brief.